How To Start an Indoor Herb Garden

 Location, Location, Location!

 Also, keep in mind the differences in plants.
 Some require more light or more intense light, while others want indirect light.
 Spending a little time going over the herbs you plan to grow can prevent a lot of issues down the road.
-A good tip here is to move your plants closer to further away from the window.
+A good tip here is to move your plants closer to or further away from the window.
 Even a foot or two can make a dramatic difference in the intensity of light your plant receives.

 Temperature and Humidity